nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 `Stats` There is a total of 567 trail markers in the 4 major hiking trails.
 On average, there is a trail marker (sign post) roughly every 500 meters.
 Hong Kong Trail has 100 markers, Lantau Trail has 139 markers, MacLehose Trail has 200 markers and Wilson Trail has 137 markers.

 `Perplexing` The words "Distance Post" on the sign post is misleading.
 It has nothing to do with distance.
 However, since the markers are roughly 500 m apart, one can argue strenuously that these are indeed incremental distance counters.
 More accurately, they should be titled "Truncated MGRS Coordinate with an ambigious grid zone GZD".
-Most hikers don't know or care about MGRS Coordinates.
+Most hikers don't know, don't need or care about MGRS Coordinates.

 `Curiosity` If you are familiar with MGRS or wearing a Garmin watch with MGRS, when you come across a trail marker, you will notice that the Grid Reference (on the trail marker) is a truncated MGRS (100 m resolution) and the grid zone designator `GZD` is omitted.
 That omission would be okay if all the (hiking) activities are within the same GZD, unfortunately they are not and hence these issues/complexity arise: